Atlas-Soft/DeepDoom/README.md

 ![exit_finding_map](webPhotos/exit_finding.PNG)
 #### Description:
- - The purpose of this scenario is to train the AI on locating an exit from a room and move towards that exit, which is merely a long hallway branching off of the room.
+ - The purpose of this scenario is to train the agent how to locate an exit from a room and move towards that exit, which is merely a long hallway branching off of the room.
  - The map is a square room with a long 128-unit-wide corridor leading out of it and randomly determined ceiling, floor, and wall textures at the time of loading the map.
- - The player is placed at a random point inside the room and facing a random direction via a ZDoom ACS script that runs when the player enters the map.
+ - The agent is placed at a random point inside the room and facing a random direction via a ZDoom ACS script that runs when the agent enters the map.
- - The player gets rewarded for moving towards the exit when it is within a 21.6° field of view relative to the player's direction; therefore, the player does not get rewarded for moving towards the exit while facing away.
+ - The agent gets rewarded for moving towards the exit when it is within a 21.6° field of view relative to the agent's direction; therefore, the agent does not get rewarded for moving towards the exit while facing away.
- - The player gets penalized for bumping into walls and not moving.
+ - The agent gets penalized for bumping into walls and not moving.

 #### Available Actions:
  - [MOVE_FORWARD, MOVE_BACKWARD, TURN_LEFT, TURN_RIGHT]